 These dementia patients may need special care, medication management, medical care, bathing, dressing assistance, and other care options that retirement communities can provide.

 How Do You Move From Dementia To Assisted Living?

-If your loved one’s memory loss is not yet severe, started a conversation about looking ahead and what to do when the disease progresses.
-Talk about what should happen if the loved one is no longer capable of living an independent life safely at home.
+If your loved one’s memory loss is not severe, start a conversation about looking ahead and what to do when the disease progresses.
+Talk about what should happen if the loved one can no longer live independently at home.

-Next, select the best available assisted living community that specializes in memory care.
+Next, select the best available assisted living community specializing in memory care.
 Choosing the best place first is imperative to ensure you will not have to relocate your loved one when their condition progresses.

 Use all available counseling services, especially those that provide a transitional program to help your loved one readjust to a new life.

 Medical and hygiene care in memory-care nursing homes or assisted living communities is not always available to every individual diagnosed with Alzheimer’s or other related dementia (memory loss) conditions.